-"ERROR: r.flow: " input " file's resolution differs from current" region resolution r.flowmd, r.basins.fill, r.drain, r.fill.dir, r.water.outlet.html, r.watershed v.llabel
+"ERROR: r.flow: " input " file's resolution differs from current" region resolution.
 The resolutions of all input files and the current region must match.
+In future versions this error will be demoted to a warning.

 "ERROR: r.flow: resolution too unbalanced (" val " x " val ")" The difference in length between the two axes of a grid cell is so great that quantization error is larger than one of the dimensions.
 Resample the map and try again.